 So if the weather is not nice, wait for the tide: it’s probably going to change with it!
 That’s why although the weather forecast (la météo) always says it’s going to rain in Brittany, actually, we do get a very changing weather and it’s really rare when it rains all day long!

-Now that you know the words, listen to my video in easy French to practice your French.
+Now that you know the words, listen to my video to practice your French.